 Blogging can be overwhelming, no doubt about it.
 I remember when I first started blogging.
 I had no idea what I was doing and it seemed as if there were an impossible number of things to learn.
-Now, almost two years later, I somehow feel as if I have even more to learn!
+Now, years later, I somehow feel as if I have even more to learn!
 Luckily I’ve been able to nail down what seems to get me most stressed about blogging, and actively try to avoid them.
 Here are a few ways I use to prevent and reduce blogging stress.

 There are affiliate links in this post.
 I may make a small commission if you purchase, with no additional cost to you.

 Don’t Do Everything at Once

 When it comes to blogging, there is literally an endless amount of things to do and things to learn.
 I know for a fact I will never be finished.
 The most frustrating thing about being a new blogger is that from Day 1, it seems you’re behind on everything.
 It’s just really overwhelming the amount of tasks you have to accomplish.
 From the beginning there is your blog’s design, narrowing down your mission statement, and making sure your hosting is up and running.
 Then you add actually writing the blog posts, learning how to design blog graphics, etc. Social media itself could take up your entire day, so it’s difficult to find balance.
 Then, once you’ve managed to make time for all of that, you have to find time in your completely maxed out schedule (and brain) to figure out how to consistently monetize your blog.
 Yikes.

 Honestly, the paragraph above is a big reason why I waited an entire year to start monetizing my blog.
 I literally just didn’t have the time or the brain capacity.

 I know it can seem impossible not to do everything at once, because how do you decide what comes first?
 Here are a few strategies that might help: